ndemou/Out-PingStats/README.md

 > **For all these graphs the lower the better**

-**RTT BASELINE** displays the minimum RTT and **RTT VARIANCE** displays the difference `p95 - min` for the period.
+**RTT BASELINE** displays the minimum RTT and **RTT VARIANCE** displays the difference `almost_max - min` for the period.
+`Almost_max` is in fact is the 95th percentile (`p95`) of RTTs.
-In simple words, none of the pings had an RTT less than *BASELINE*, and 95% of them had an RTT between *BASELINE* and *BASELINE + VARIANCE*.
-Read below for a more detailed description of p95.
+In simple words, none of the pings had an `RTT < BASELINE`, for 95% of them we had `BASELINE < RTT < BASELINE + VARIANCE` and for 5% of them we had `RTT > BASELINE + VARIANCE`.

+We use the 95th percentile instead of the maximum as a better indicator of bad RTT times that we have to deal with **most** of the time.
+This proves to be very handy because spurious high RTTs are very common and may appear all over the place.
+E.g. you may have 199 pings below 20msec and one at 500msec or 900msec.
+This outlier would completely ruin your plot and provides almost no information on the quality of the line.

 **LOSS%** is exactly what you guess, and **ONE-WAY JITTER** is an aproximation of the one-way jitter (we just divide the two-way jitter by 2, assuming that any delays are symetrical).
 The jitter graph will not show jitter over 30msec because that's the limit for VoIP that doesn't suck :-)

-#### Regarding p95

-`p95` is the 95th percentile of RTTs.
-For the many of us without a statistics degree, if `p95` equals 50msec then 95% of pings had an RTT<=50msec.
-Put another way only 5% of pings had RTTs worse than 50msec.
-We use the 95th percentile as a good aproximation of bad RTT times that we have to deal with **most** of the time.
-In other words we consider these 5% of values that were larger than the `p95` as "outliers" that we can safely ignore.

 ## Regarding the terminal font